Robert Kilroy-Silk

-Robert Michael Kilroy-Silk (born Robert Michael Silk; 19 May 1942) is an English former politician and broadcaster.
+Robert Michael Kilroy-Silk (né Silk; born 19 May 1942) is an English former politician and broadcaster.
 After a decade as a university lecturer, he served as a Labour Party Member of Parliament (MP) from 1974 to 1986.
-He left the House of Commons in 1986 in order to present a new daytime talk show, Kilroy, which ran until 2004.
+He left the House of Commons in 1986 in order to present a new BBC Television daytime talk show, Kilroy, which ran until 2004.
 He returned to politics, serving as a Member of the European Parliament (MEP) from 2004 to 2009.
-He had a profound role in the mainstreaming of Eurosceptic politics in the UK and has been dubbed 'The Godfather of Brexit'.
+He had a significant role in the mainstreaming of Eurosceptic politics in the UK and has been dubbed 'The Godfather of Brexit'.

 Early life

-Kilroy-Silk was born in Birmingham, to the son of William Silk, a Royal Navy leading stoker, and his wife Minnie Rose (née Rooke).
-William Silk was a RN stoker lost at sea when aged 22, serving on HMS Charybdis, which was torpedoed and sunk off the coast of Brittany by German torpedo-destroyers on 23 October 1943.
+Kilroy-Silk was born in Birmingham, son of William Silk, a Royal Navy leading stoker, and his wife Minnie Rose (née Rooke).
+William Silk was lost at sea when aged 22, serving on HMS Charybdis, which was torpedoed and sunk off the coast of Brittany by German torpedo boats on 23 October 1943.
 His son was 17 months old.

 Robert's mother Rose remarried in 1946, to family friend John Francis Kilroy, a car worker at the Rootes plant in Warwickshire.
-He adopted the young boy and gave him the first part of his surname; Robert became known as Kilroy-Silk.
+He adopted the young boy, who from then used the surname Kilroy-Silk.

-Kilroy-Silk failed his eleven-plus in 1953.
+Kilroy-Silk failed his eleven-plus examination, for entry to selective schools, in 1953.
 He spent his first year at a secondary modern school and later passed the review exam and went to Saltley Grammar School, Saltley, Birmingham.
 He attended the London School of Economics to study politics and economics.

 Marriage and early career

 In 1963, Kilroy-Silk married Jan Beech, daughter of a shop steward.
-They have a son Dominic (b QI 1967) and a daughter Natasha (b.
-QI 1969).
-Kilroy Silk moved to Warleigh House in Plymouth in 2015 with his wife.
+The couple met when he was 18 and she was 17.
+They have a son and a daughter.

 After graduation he became a lecturer in politics at the University of Liverpool, serving from 1966 to 1974.
 He published a theoretical work, Socialism since Marx, in 1972.
+Kilroy-Silk moved to Warleigh House in Plymouth in 2015 with his wife.